Grey nurse shark

 In contrast to mature animals whose distribution and movement patterns vary with reproductive activities, the majority of immature sharks of both sexes restrict their movements to the central to southern parts of the grey nurse shark’s east coast range.
 Immature sharks also often segregate from their mature counterparts.

 Life history and behaviour

-Grey nurse sharks are thought to live for between 30 and 40 years, grow to about 3.2 m and are relatively slow to mature.
-Female sharks mature between 2.2 and 2.6 m (9-10 years) and males between 1.9 and 2.2 m (6-7 years).
-Grey nurse sharks gestate for 9-12 months and give birth to one or two pups (at birth pups are about 1 m in total length) every two to three years.
+Grey nurse sharks are thought to live for between 30 and 40 years, grow to about 3.2m in length and are relatively slow to mature.
+Female sharks mature at between 2.2 and 2.6m (9-10 years) and males between 1.9 and 2.2m (6-7 years).
+They have a low reproductive rate with a gestation period lasting 9-12 months and thought to occur every second year.
+Cannibalism occurs in the mother’s uteri, with embryos hunting and consuming other embryos until one remains in each of the two uteri.
+As a consequence, they usually give birth to only one or two pups, which are approximately 1m in length.

 Grey nurse sharks are often observed in aggregations of five or more sharks.
 They primarily feed on a range of teleost (bony) fishes.
 They have also been reported to eat squid, crabs, lobsters and small elasmobranch (cartilaginous) fishes.

 Grey nurse shark with fishing gear embedded in jaw and trailing from gill slit Photo: C Bansemer